nyhave/VideoTinder/README.md

 ## Development Notes

 The profile filtering logic used on the Daily Discovery page lives in `src/selectProfiles.js`.
 Keeping this code in its own module makes it easy to move the same logic to a Firebase Cloud Function when needed.
 Cloud Functions for Firebase can run JavaScript or TypeScript, so the helper can be reused on the server with minimal changes.

+## Push Notifications

+This project uses Firebase Cloud Messaging to deliver updates.
+Notifications are sent using the HTTP **v1** API, authenticated with a service account.
+Provide the path to your service account JSON in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable when sending messages from the server.
+The legacy `FCM_SERVER_KEY` is no longer used.